AdobeDocs/commerce-admin.en/help/stores-purchase/braintree.md

 ---
 # Braintree

 Braintree offers a fully customizable checkout experience with fraud detection and PayPal integration.
 It supports [!DNL Apple Pay], [!DNL Google Pay], ACH, Venmo, and local payment methods.
 Braintree reduces the PCI compliance burden for merchants because the transaction takes place on the Braintree system.
+The Braintree Payments integration is developed by [GENE Commerce](https://www.gene.co.uk/gene-braintree-payments/).

 >[!NOTE]
 >